srn1358/Algorithmic-Trading/README.md

 In the next step, we changed the short and the long window of SMA and with that changed our features.
 Here is the resulting plot:

 ![Tuned features and SVM](./tuned_SMA_plot_SVM.png)

+## Total Cumulative Return
+Original SVM	0.761652
+Original LR     0.730676
+Tuned Training 	0.578582
+Tuned Features	0.385827
+Actual Return	0.610014
+Tuned features	0.385827

+## Conclusion
+By looking at the graphs, the models that are using the original parameters, outperform the ones with the tuned parameters.
+Looking at the ultimate cumulative returns shows that SVM classification provides a more lucrative algorithm.